 The American Association of Birth Centers (AABC)

 The American Association of Birth Centers is a non-profit membership organization founded by Childbirth Connection (formerly the Maternity Center Association).

 For 25 years, the American Association of Birth Centers has been the nation’s most comprehensive resource on birth centers.
 AABC has built a solid foundation for growth in birth centers, many of which are owned, operated and staffed by Certified Professional Midwives.

 The International Center for Traditional Childbearing, Inc. (ICTC) is a non-profit African centered organization located in Portland, Oregon.
 ICTC was created to promote the health of women and their families and to train Black women aspiring to become midwives.
 They provide recruitment, education, and support to those desiring to serve their community.

 Certified Professional Midwives are regulated on a state by state basis.
 To find out the specific information for the states that regulate CPMs, please refer to the charts linked here:

 What is evidenced-based research?
 Certified Professional Midwives provide care that is based in the tenants of Evidence-Based Practice (EBP).
 EBP is the integration of clinical expertise, patient values, and the best research evidence into the decision making process for patient care.
 Clinical expertise refers to the clinician’s cumulated experience, education and clinical skills.
 The patient …Read more »

 NARM Workshops NARM can offer a variety of workshops to be presented at state midwifery association meetings or regional conferences.
-Only CPMs may attend the Qualified Evaluator workshop or the Test Writing workshop; all midwives, students, and consumers are welcome at other workshops.
+Only CPMs may attend the Test Writing workshop; all midwives, students, and consumers are welcome at other workshops.
 There is no fee by NARM for the other workshops.
 The sponsoring organization may charge a fee …Read more »